phipsgabler/presentations/README.md

 ## [Deep leaning without math](./deep_learning)

-An introduction to deep learning given at the linguistics department of Graz University to a general audience.
+An introduction to deep learning given at the linguistics department of the University of Graz to a general audience.

 ## [BUGS talks](./BUGS)